AdobeDocs/commerce-cloud-service.en/help/get-started/new-project.md

 **Question 1**: _What domain or domains do you intend to use for site launch?_

-Prepare to integrate the Fastly and nginx services by defining your top-level domains and subdomains for Pro Staging and any Production environment.
-You can add domains after the initial setup only by submitting a support ticket, so it is recommended that you have your domain information ready.
+Prepare to integrate the Fastly and nginx services by defining your top-level domains and subdomains for the Pro Staging and Production environments.
+After the initial setup, you can only add domains by submitting a support ticket, so it is recommended that you have your domain information ready.

-Example for Production and Staging domains:
+Examples for Production and Staging domains:

 - `www.your-store.com`
 - `your-store.com`